| Crew resource management in general aviation for

 "maintaining situation awareness", "impediments to good judgement", and

+"pre-flight planning and decision making."
 "How to say no" acknowledges the situation within GA,

 where commercial pressures can place pilots in situations which encourage